tylerturdenpants/simply-scheduling/README.md

 ### Architectural Decisions
   1. Widget is currently coded to use dynamic segments to capture app state
   2. Like many side-bars, the semantic markup lies outside of the nested routes.
 We could use things like wormholes, but a service acting like a messaging bus is simpler (less vendor code / smaller bundle)
   3. Using Glimmer components are lighter and use native classes along with native getters to do `computed properties`.
 Tracked properties, or `@tracked` are more ergonomic (no dependent key listing).
-Also most computed properties get little benefit from cached calculations and rolling your own is likely to suffice
+Also most computed properties get little benefit from cached calculations and rolling your own is likely to suffice.
-  4.

 ## Prerequisites